tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 4_Building Unsupervised Learning Models/Readme.md

 - What is the goal of K-Means regarding within-cluster variance?<br/>
 To MINimize it.

+- A clothing retailer is using k-means clustering to segment customers based on their purchasing habits, based on monthly spending, and purchase frequency.
+What does the centroid of each cluster represent with respect to K-means?<br/>
+The coordinate pair reflects the average spend and frequency of that cluster.<br/>
+(In k-means clustering, each centroid represents the “average” customer for that cluster based on the selected features—in this case, spending and frequency.
+This centroid helps summarize the typical behavior of customers in each segment, guiding targeted marketing strategies.)

 - What does the centroid represent in K-Means Clustering?<br/>
 The average position of all points in a cluster.